GPUTilings/RandomTilings/README.md

 ```
 make MinimalDominoEx
 ```
-Running the compiled program will write output to ExampleTilings/MinimalDomino.
+Running the compiled program will write its output to ExampleTilings/MinimalDomino.

 ### Usage
 For details on how to specify domains/tilings and run the simulation, please see [1], along with the comments in the header file for each model, and the example programs in src/examples.